• Home

 Corfu Town, Greece

-My second mistake was greatly underestimating the size of Corfu Town…it is HUGE by Greek island standards.
+Unfortunately, I greatly underestimated the size of Corfu Town…it is HUGE by Greek island standards.

-The shop owner kindly directed me to a different bus from the main square that would get me pretty close.
-I head back to the bus station to wait for the right bus.
+The shop owner kindly directs me to a different bus from the main square that will get me pretty close.
+After a jam-packed bus ride (thanks for nothing taxi strike!) and more than a dozen stops, I finally make it to the hotel.

 Corfu, Greece

-With not much to go on, I set my alarm for 7:00am so there’s plenty of time to get the information I need and get to the port in time.
+With not much to go on, I set my alarm for 7:00am so there’s plenty of time to get the information I need and get to the port in time for the ferry to the Albanian Riviera.

-I catch the next bus to town, easily locate the Albania ferry terminal and buy my ticket for the return ferry ride to the resort town of Saranda, Albania.
+I catch the next bus to town, easily locate the Albania ferry terminal, and buy my ticket for the return ferry ride to the resort town of Saranda, Albania.
+Ferry prices range from 20-30 euro depending on the line.

 And as we dock in Albania I am instantly taken by surprise with Saranda.